waynerv/cookiecutter-pypackage/docs/tutorial.md

 # Tutorial

-???
-Note
-    Did you find this article confusing?
-[Edit this file] and pull a request!

 To start with, you will need [GitHub], [PyPI], [TestPyPI] and [Codecov] account.
 If you don't have one, please follow the links to apply one before you get started on this tutorial.